The Sea (2000 film)

-The Sea (El mar) is a 2000 Spanish drama film directed by Agustí Villaronga, starring Roger Casamayor.
+The Sea (El mar) is a 2000 Spanish drama film directed by Agustí Villaronga, starring Roger Casamajor.
 It is based on a novel by Blai Bonet.
 The plot, set in Mallorca, follows the fates of three childhood friends traumatized by the violence they witnessed during the Spanish Civil War.
 Ten years later, they are reunited in a sanatorium for TB patients.
 The film won the Manfred Salzgeber Award at the Berlin International Film Festival.

 Plot

 In the summer of 1936, the violence of the Spanish Civil war reaches a small village in Mallorca.
 Four children: Andreu Ramallo, Manuel Tur, Pau Inglada and a girl, Francisca, are witness to the execution of leftists at the hands of pro-Franco villagers.
 Pau, whose father has been killed the previous day by the lead executioner, plans to avenge his father's murder by torturing Julià Ballester, the son of his father's killer.
 His idea is to force the boy to drink castor oil.
 However, things go wrong when the boy, Julià Ballester, taunts them and Pau becomes enraged.
 He brutally kills Julià by bashing his head against a rock and then stabbing him in the throat.
 Unable to deal with what he has just done, Pau commits suicide by jumping down a hole into a cave.
 The remaining children, Andreu, Manuel, and Francisca, are witnesses to these tragic events.

 Over a decade later, Ramallo, now a cocky young man, is sent to a tuberculosis sanatorium on Mallorca to recuperate from the initial stages of the disease.
 Ramallo, like all the tubercular and lung diseased patients, is placed in a large dormitory style room.
 However, as a patient's health dwindles and they are expected to die, they are sent to a private room numbered 13.
 Ramallo with his boastfulness and stories of sexual prowess attracts the admiration of the other patients, particularly from Galindo, the youngest.

 Ramallo is surprised to find that Manuel Tur, his childhood friend, is also a patient.
 A pale and drawn man, Manuel has found solace for his illness in religion.
 Even more surprising is the sight of the beautiful Francisca, now a selfless nun, nursing the sick.
 Alcántara, the brutal caretaker and Carmen, his unhappy wife, run the place.
 Shortly after his arrival, Ramallo receives the unwanted visit of Don Eugeni Morell, his former boss, smuggling contraband.
 The well-to-do, middle-aged Morell has also sexually exploited him for a long time.
 Morell's visit makes Ramallo furious and he tries to disassociate himself from the crime lord, who has been funding him.
 As a reminder than he wants to count only on himself, Ramallo gets his own name tattooed on his chest by Alcántara.
 Manuel has a pet cat that he dotes on.
 In a fit of anger, Ramallo kicks the cat almost to death.
 Manuel gives the dying animal back to Ramallo to put it out of its misery.
 They bury the animal together and reconcile, remembering their childhood friendship.